 Rich is committed to providing high quality, compassionate care to all of his patients and is accessible to the families as well.
 He is also active in numerous Community Outreach and teaching programs as well as a wide range of administrative activities at Taylor Hospital.

-Rich is married with 4 children, 3 boys and 1 girl.
+Rich is married with 5 children, 3 boys and 2 girls.
 He enjoys backpacking, biking, fishing and kayaking as well as coaching in various youth sports.

 Justin Balliet is a nationally certified physician assistant.
 He graduated Summa Cum Laude from Shippensburg University in 2012 with a BA in Psychology.
 He worked for 3 years as an EMT prior to graduate school.
 He graduated from Philadelphia College of Medicine (PCOM) in 2018 with an MSHS in Physician Assistant Studies where he served as AOR.